rvdzwet/invoice-validator/README.md

 - Resolved type conversion issues between decimal and int values in line item processing
 - Fixed dependency injection error by removing direct registration of abstract `GeminiServiceBase` class

+### Dependency Injection Fixes (April 2025)

+- Fixed dependency injection issues with `GeminiServiceBase` and `GeminiModelProvider`
+- Properly registered `GeminiConversationService` as an implementation of `GeminiServiceBase`
+- Updated `GeminiServiceProxy` to use the correct `Gemini.GeminiService` implementation
+- Added explicit registration for `BouwdepotInvoiceValidator.Services.Gemini.GeminiService`
+- Implemented factory pattern for `GeminiModelProvider` to ensure proper dependency resolution

 ## New Features

 ### 1. Multi-Modal Validation